-This is a sad tale, a story of a man that two neighbouring villages, Gorebridge and Newtongrange, apparently do not want on their war memorials.
+This is the sad tale, a story of a man that two neighbouring villages, Gorebridge and Newtongrange, apparently do not want on their war memorials.
 Their reasons are different but the effect is the same.

 His daughter Elizabeth (pictured above) now approaching her 70th birthday has no place locally to commemorate her father’s memory.